tradu0606/travel-project/README.md

     })
 }
 ```
 2. I've learned how to use `aggregate $lookup` in mongoDB to creating relationships between collections.
-In my case I have field `parkCode` in all my collections, so I've used it to create relationships between parks and news/allerts that belongs to particular park.
+In my case I have field `parkCode` in all my collections, so I've used it to create relationships between parks, and news/allerts that belongs to particular park.

 3. Implementing query in uri and use value what was passed in `find() or aggregate()` functions to limit number of documents or start from certain number of document.